Rakib7425/rakib-react-setup/README.md

 2. Follow the prompts to give a name to your project and customize any other configuration options.
 For example:

     ```bash
     ?
-Enter your new project's name: my-awesome-react-app
+"Enter your new project's name:" my-awesome-react-app
     ```

     Answer the questions to tailor the setup to your preferences.